-Dean Chen is an active lay leader of the American Civil Liberties Union (ACLU).
-He first served as a trustee on the New Jersey affiliate board from 1989 to 2002, and then was elected to ACLU’s national board.
-In 2002, he was elected by the national board to serve on the National Executive Committee.
-After completing his term as Public Advocate, he was re-elected to the ACLU National Board and New Jersey affiliate board, and currently serves on the ACLU-NJ Legal Committee and the ACLU National Board Executive Committee.
+Professor Chen is an active lay leader of the American Civil Liberties Union (ACLU).
+He served as a trustee on the New Jersey affiliate board from 1989 to 2002, and on the ACLU National Board from 1996, serving also on the National Executive Committee.
+After completing his term as Public Advocate, he was re-elected to the ACLU National Board and New Jersey affiliate board, and currently serves on the ACLU National Board Executive Committee and since 2017 as General Counsel of the ACLU.

 He currently serves as Chair of the New Jersey Supreme Court Advisory Committee on Professional Ethics, as a member of the New Jersey Law Journal editorial board, and is a member of the NJ Supreme Court Historical Society Advisory Board.
 He has served on numerous ad hoc committees and working groups for the New Jersey judiciary.
 He chaired the New Jersey State Bar Association Committee on Legal Education from 2003-2006, and chaired the Third Circuit Lawyers Advisory Committee from 2002-2003.